 What I look for at this point is dramatic tension, forward movement, and, frankly, beauty.
 I try to make it as truly itself as possible.
 And that’s when the major plotting comes in—plot, not as a noun but as a verb—the ordering of events and material.
 I get really merciless.
 I don’t care if I spent a year writing pages 1 through 96.
 If I feel some real energy on page 93, and I think that should be page 1?
 Those first 92 pages are fucking gone.
 A merciless reviser is in a much better position to write a really good book than one who hasn’t got the stomach for it.
 That may be the distinction between what makes a really good book and a great book.”

-Though Dubus would never call himself a religious man, writing has convinced him something is out there— not God, a word too narrow a linguistic box to allow for mystery and too overburdened with intolerance and bloodshed, but some sort of higher power.
+Though Dubus would never call himself a religious man, writing has convinced him something is out there— maybe not God, a word too narrow a linguistic box to allow for mystery and too overburdened with intolerance and bloodshed— but some sort of higher power.
 The imagination, the subconscious, the universal life force, fate, destiny, the almighty infinite spirit, the holy ghost, God: whatever term we prefer, Dubus believes creativity is a way of making contact with the unknowable.
 Speaking of his opera Madame Butterfly, Puccini confessed, “The music was dictated to me by God.
-I was merely instrumental in getting it on paper and communicating it to the public.”
+I was merely instrumental in getting it on paper.”
 Even the most adamantly secular among us can admit we too have had the mystical experience of being a vessel, of our words coming not from our own minds but from somewhere else.
 For Dubus, being an artist requires we simply transcribe what is dictated to us— we don’t need to know exactly where we’re going or how it’ll turn out.
 Because we live in a scientific age where we exalt definitive answers, merely having faith that page after page will order itself into something comprehensible seems stupid, borderline absurd.
 Just “trust in the process”?
 Ha!
 It sounds like a bunch of hokey New Age nonsense.
 We want assurance that all our efforts will lead to a finished product.
 But art, Dubus believes, demands we take leap after leap in the dark:

 “I don’t believe in God, but I believe in something: Something’s out there.
 And the main reason I believe that something’s out there—something mysterious and invisible but real—largely has come from my daily practice of writing.
 There’s a great line from an ancient anonymous Chinese poet: We poets knock upon the silence for an answering music.
 The way I write, the way I encourage people I work with to try to write is exactly this: Trust your imagination.
 Free fall into it.
 See where it brings you to.
 It’s scary, it’s unorganized, and you’re going to have to prepare yourself for some major fucking rewriting—and maybe cut two years of work.